shanghongxie/Covariate-adjusted-network/README.txt

-The code is for "Identifying Disease-Associated Biomarker Network Features Through Conditional Graphical Model" and is written in R.
+The code is for "Identifying Disease-Associated Biomarker Network Features Through Conditional Graphical Model" and can be implemented in R.

 To implement the code, users need install Rcpp and RcppEigen packages.